People

 Macroeconomic policy; economic reform; the role of financial institutions in economic development; Myanmar; Indo-Pacific

-Australian defence policy; military capability; military history
+Australian defence policy; military capability

 Research Associate, Indo-Pacific Development Centre